Lidl has quickly become a significant player in the grocery market.

 These new deals are updated on Thursdays and Sundays, and you can see the next couple of special offers online in advance.

-For example, at the time of writing, the current range of deals include offers on plants, tech essentials, sportswear and DIY products.
+For example, at the time of writing, the current range of deals includes offers on kitchen gadgets and DIY essentials.

 So, it’s worth checking these deals regularly, and putting a note in the diary if there’s a bargain price on the horizon for something you need.